-Recurrent Uterine Corpus Carcinoma Stage III Uterine Corpus Cancer AJCC v7 Stage IIIA Uterine Corpus Cancer AJCC v7 Stage IIIB Uterine Corpus Cancer AJCC v7 Stage IIIC Uterine Corpus Cancer AJCC v7 Stage IIIC1 Uterine Corpus Cancer AJCC v7 Stage IIIC2 Uterine Corpus Cancer AJCC v7 Stage IV Uterine Corpus Cancer AJCC v7 Stage IVA Uterine Corpus Cancer AJCC v7 Stage IVB Uterine Corpus Cancer AJCC v7 Endometrial Neoplasms Nivolumab Cabozantinib Cabozantinib S-malate Laboratory Biomarker Analysis
+Advanced Endometrial Carcinoma Metastatic Endometrial Carcinoma Recurrent Endometrial Carcinoma Stage III Uterine Corpus Cancer AJCC v7 Stage IIIA Uterine Corpus Cancer AJCC v7 Stage IIIB Uterine Corpus Cancer AJCC v7 Stage IIIC Uterine Corpus Cancer AJCC v7 Stage IIIC1 Uterine Corpus Cancer AJCC v7 Stage IIIC2 Uterine Corpus Cancer AJCC v7 Stage IV Uterine Corpus Cancer AJCC v7 Stage IVA Uterine Corpus Cancer AJCC v7 Stage IVB Uterine Corpus Cancer AJCC v7 Carcinoma Endometrial Neoplasms Nivolumab Cabozantinib Cabozantinib S-malate Laboratory Biomarker Analysis

 You can join if…

 Open to people ages 18 years and up

 - Patients must have histologically or cytologically confirmed epithelial endometrial carcinoma; all histologies are accepted; patients with diagnosis of endometrial carcinosarcoma will be enrolled in the exploratory cohort (arm C) and will receive combination of cabozantinib and nivolumab